Undline/UndChain/readme.md

     - **Audit Logs**: Every change (e.g., row insertion, update, or deletion) is immutably logged on-chain for full transparency and compliance.
 6. **Decentralized Data Storage**

-    - SQeeL integrates natively with UndChain’s decentralized storage providers for scalable, secure, and redundant storage of large datasets.
+    - SQeeL integrates natively with Modulr’s decentralized storage providers for scalable, secure, and redundant storage of large datasets.
 7. **Data Monetization Marketplace**

-    - Public or private datasets can be monetized as digital assets through UndChain’s marketplace.
+    - Public or private datasets can be monetized as digital assets through Modulr’s marketplace.
     - Subscription models or pay-per-query access unlock valuable datasets for researchers, businesses, and developers.
 8. **Module Marketplace**